rafamurua/weather-notification-bot/README.md

 - Using n8n expressions (`{{ $json.field }}`) to extract and transform JSON data
 - Building conditional branching logic with the IF node
 - Passing data between nodes using the Set node
-- Sending POST requests with a JSON body as a notification mechanism
+- Sending message with a JSON body as a notification mechanism

 ---